Qualification Overview

 Entry Requirements |

-14 credits at Level 3 in each of: Mathematics or physics or statistics or accounting English or history or art history or classics or geography or economics one other subject from the list of approved subjects and Literacy - 10 credits at level 2 or above, made up of 5 credits in reading, 5 credits in writing and Numeracy - 10 credits at level 1 or above (specified achievement standards, or unit standards 26623, 26626, 26627) Or one of the following: New Zealand Diploma in Information Technology Technical Support Level 5 New Zealand Diploma in Web Development and Design Level 5 New Zealand Diploma in Networking Level 6 New Zealand Diploma in Systems Administration Level 6 Note: Students who have undertaken examinations other than NCEA (e.g. International Baccalaureate, Cambridge examination) should contact Ara for requirements.
-NZQA approved subjects: see here Alternative Requirements Applicants who are unable to evidence that you meet Academic Entry Requirements, but can demonstrate acquired skills for tertiary study gained through study, work and/or life experience, you may be approved for alternative entry.
+University Entrance as specified by the New Zealand Qualifications Authority OR New Zealand Certificate in Study and Employment Pathways (Level 4) Construction and ICT Pathway OR A qualification on the New Zealand Qualifications Framework at Level 4 or above in a related discipline.
+Note: If you have undertaken examinations other than NCEA (e.g. International Baccalaureate, Cambridge Examination), Ara will assess your qualification for academic entry equivalency.
+Alternative Requirements Applicants who are unable to evidence that they meet Academic Requirements, but who can demonstrate acquired skills for tertiary study gained through study, work and/or life experience, may be approved for alternative entry.
+This may include Recognition of Prior Learning.
 Contact Ara for advice.
-English Requirements Applicants for whom English is not their first language may also be required to provide evidence of English language skills as listed below.
-Applicants who do not have evidence of English language skills and are a New Zealand citizen or permanent resident, should contact Ara for advice.
-IELTS 6.0 Academic (no lower than 5.5 in any subtest).
-For acceptable alternatives refer to the English Proficiency Outcomes Chart on Ara Institute of Canterbury's website.
-Note: IELTS scores used must be taken from a single IELTS Test Report Form and are valid for two years from the date of the test.
-Students who have achieved NCEA Level 3 University Entrance requirements are not required to provide evidence of English language skills. |
+English Requirements If English is not the applicant's first language, applicants will need to provide a result from a test or qualification on the acceptable alternatives English Proficiency Outcomes Chart.
+Applicants who do not have evidence of English language skills and are a New Zealand citizen or permanent resident, may contact us for an assessment. * IELTS 6.0 Academic (no lower than 5.5 in any subtest) Note: IELTS scores used must be taken from a single IELTS Test Report Form and are valid for two years from the date of the test.
+Applicants who have achieved New Zealand University Entrance requirements are not required to provide evidence of English language skills. |

 |